How do Cross-Party Groups operate?

 - at least 10 calendar days before every meeting, a notification must be sent to the Cross-Party Group mail box, CrossPartyGroup@parliament.scot.
 This allows clerks to add the meeting date to the Cross Party Group webpage;

 - Groups must meet formally at least twice a year;

 - To be classed as a formal meeting at least 2 MSPs, who are members of the Group, must attend;

 - Groups must provide minutes of all meetings.
 The minutes must include a list of attendees, identifying which attendees are members of the Group and which are invited attendees who are not members of the Group.
 Where organisations are members of a Group, it should be the organisation’s name that is listed and not the individual who attended on the organisation’s behalf;

 - Minutes can be published either in draft form or following approval by the Convener of the Group.
 If Groups wish to wait until minutes are approved these must be submitted after the meeting at which the minutes are approved;

 - Membership changes must be emailed to CrossPartyGroup@parliament.scot within 30 calendar days of the change.
 Changes to the MSP membership must be notified by the Convener of the Group; and

 - Groups must hold an AGM within 11-13 months of the Groups first meeting, then each 11-13 months thereafter.

-Further guidance in relation to CPGs can be found in the Best Practice Guidance and in Volume 3 of the Code of Conduct.
+Further guidance in relation to CPGs can be found in the Best Practice Guidance and in guidance on the Code of Conduct.